 Note: To obtain a copy of SAE J2249 Wheelchair Tie-Down and Occupant Restraint Systems (WTORS) for use in Motor Vehicles, please contact SAE International, 400 Commonwealth Drive, Warrendale, PA 15096-0001, USA.
 Telephone: 724-776-4970.
 Web: www.sae.org

 - 3. This wheelchair MUST be positioned in a forward-facing position prior to engaging the WTORS. - 4.
-The positions of the four wheelchair securement points (tie-down brackets) are shown in Figures 14-4 and 14-5. - 5.
-Each of the four tie-down brackets (see Figures 14-4 and 14-5) is identified with the symbol shown in Figure 14-6.
+The positions of the four wheelchair securement points (Tie-Down brackets) are shown in Figure 15-4.